-We have previously audited the Organization's 2022 financial statements, and we expressed an unmodified opinion on those financial statements in our report dated February 3, 2023.
-In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2022, is consistent in all material respects, with the audited financial statements from which it was derived.
+We have previously audited the Organization's 2023 financial statements, and we expressed an unmodified opinion on those financial statements in our report dated April 9, 2024.
+In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2023, is consistent in all material respects, with the audited consolidated financial statements from which it was derived.